-CELIA 'Why should this a desert be?
+Why should this a desert be?
 For it is unpeopled?
-No; Tongues I'll hang on every tree That shall civil sayings show.

-Some, how brief the life of man

-Runs his erring pilgrimage, That the streching of a span Buckles in his sum of age; Some, of violated vows 'Twixt the souls of friend and friend; But upon the fairest boughs, Or at every sentence end, Will I Rosalinda write, Teaching all that read to know The quintessence of every sprite Heaven would in little show.
+No: Tongues I'll hang on every tree, That shall civil sayings show: Some, how brief the life of man Runs his erring pilgrimage, That the stretching of a span Buckles in his sum of age; Some, of violated vows 'Twixt the souls of friend and friend: But upon the fairest boughs, Or at every sentence end, Will I Rosalinda write, Teaching all that read to know The quintessence of every sprite Heaven would in little show.

+Therefore Heaven Nature charged

-Therefore heaven Nature charg'd That one body should be fill'd With all graces wide-enlarg'd.
+That one body should be fill'd

+With all graces wide-enlarged:

-Nature presently distill'd Helen's cheek, but not her heart, Cleopatra's majesty, Atalanta's better part, Sad Lucretia's modesty.
+Nature presently distill'd

+Helen's cheek, but not her heart,

+Cleopatra's majesty,

+Atalanta's better part,

+Sad Lucretia's modesty.

-Thus Rosalinde of many parts By heavenly synod was devis'd, Of many faces, eyes, and hearts, To have the touches dearest priz'd.
+Thus Rosalind of many parts

+By heavenly synod was devised,

+Of many faces, eyes and hearts,

+To have the touches dearest prized.

+Heaven would that she these gifts should have,

+And I to live and die her slave.

+ROSALIND

-Heaven would that she these gifts should have, And I to live and die her slave.'
-ROSALIND O most gentle pulpiter!
-What tedious homily of love have you wearied your parishioners withal, and never cried 'Have patience, good people.'
-CELIA How now!
-Back, friends; shepherd, go off a little; go with him, sirrah.
+O most gentle pulpiter! what tedious homily of love have you wearied your parishioners withal, and never cried 'Have patience, good people!'
+CELIA

+How now! back, friends!
+Shepherd, go off a little.
+Go with him, sirrah.
+TOUCHSTONE

-TOUCHSTONE Come, shepherd, let us make an honourable retreat; though not with bag and baggage, yet with scrip and scrippage.
+Come, shepherd, let us make an honourable retreat; though not with bag and baggage, yet with scrip and scrippage.

-Exeunt CORIN and TOUCHSTONE
+Exeunt CORIN and TOUCHSTONE CELIA

-CELIA Didst thou hear these verses?
-ROSALIND O, yes, I heard them all, and more too; for some of them had in them more feet than the verses would bear.
+Didst thou hear these verses?
+ROSALIND

+O, yes, I heard them all, and more too; for some of them had in them more feet than the verses would bear.
+CELIA

-CELIA That's no matter; the feet might bear the verses.
+That's no matter: the feet might bear the verses.
+ROSALIND

-ROSALIND Ay, but the feet were lame, and could not bear themselves without the verse, and therefore stood lamely in the verse.

-CELIA But didst thou hear without wondering how thy name should be hang'd and carved upon these trees?
-ROSALIND I was seven of the nine days out of the wonder before you came; for look here what I found on a palm-tree.
-I was never so berhym'd since Pythagoras' time that I was an Irish rat, which I can hardly remember.
+Ay, but the feet were lame and could not bear themselves without the verse and therefore stood lamely in the verse.
+CELIA before you came; for look here what I found on a palm-tree.
+I was never so be-rhymed since Pythagoras' time, that I was an Irish rat, which I can hardly remember.
+CELIA